spacemandev-git/qtumbounties/README.md

 Tasks:

-* Add general purpose QRC20 token support to the web wallet. (it includes some support right now, but not possible to add more tokens)
+* medium - Add general purpose QRC20 token support to the web wallet. (it includes some support right now, but not possible to add more tokens)

 # Dapp Developer Documentation
 https://github.com/qtumproject/qtum/wiki